xingchenxu28/HiJAC/README.md

    wd -l run*/output.dat
    ```

-   When the total number of lines you get from the above command equals to the total number of parameters, your jobs are finished and it is time to run $\textbf{final.m}$.
+   When the total number of lines you get from the above command equals to the total number of parameters, your jobs are finished and it is time to run `final.m`.

    Also you can check if your program is running properly by looking at these `.dat` files, e.g.